 Hammering for Habitat also has attracted thousands of other notable names from the worlds of music, film, sports, business, television and politics.
-Corporate partners, too, are vital to Habitat for Humanity's work, contributing funds, products, professional services and house-building labor.
+Corporate partners, too, are vital to Habitat for Humanity's work, contributing dollars, products, professional services and house-building labor.
 "Everyday volunteers," though, are the backbone of Habitat's building efforts.
-College students give up their spring breaks to build; grade-schoolers make and sell bird houses and give the proceeds to Habitat; church congregations sponsor and build homes; and people like you use their valuable vacation time to participate in Habitat for Humanity Global Village trips.
+Retirees travel in their RVs to help Habitat affiliates build homes; college students give up their spring breaks to build; gradeschoolers make and sell bird houses and give the proceeds to Habitat; church congregations sponsor and build homes; and people like you use their valuable vacation time to participate in Habitat for Humanity Global Village trips.